WANNABY/wanna-virtual-fitting-room-samples/README.md

 ### Get the current model ID

-If you would like to prompt the user to buy or add to favorites the model they're trying on, you will need to get its model ID from Virtual Fitting Room.
+It should be easy for the user to buy or add to favorites the model they're trying on.
+You may want to add, for example, a "shop now" button to the page footer.
+To do that, get the model ID from Virtual Fitting Room.
 To do that, listen to events from the fitting room and get the ID of the model that is currently loaded.
 Here's a code snippet that shows how to subscribe to events:

 ```javascript
 window.addEventListener('message', event => {